Important

 Warning

-This method did not exist in version 1.38.0
+This method did not exist in version 1.41.0 of Streamlit.

 Example